-Our Conservation Youth Corps (CYC) program provides a fun four-day outdoor environmental program for teens.
-Participants tackle environmental stewardship projects at different sites in their community and at our conservation areas.
+Our Conservation Youth Corps (CYC) program provides a fun five-day outdoor environmental program for teens.
+Participants tackle environmental stewardship projects at different sites in their community, our conservation areas and across the watershed.

-Volunteers will be supervised and mentored by CVC staff during the planned activities.
+Volunteers are supervised and mentored by CVC staff during planned activities.
 Each day brings a new experience.
 The program runs for eight weeks during the summer.

 How to Get Involved

-What: Three hands-on stewardship projects led by CVC staff.
-Typically, CYC volunteers will work on a different project each day.
-Potential projects may include invasive species removal, maintenance of low impact development sites, taking care of past planting sites, trail maintenance, stream restoration, environmental monitoring and data collection of plants and animals and habitat construction.
+What: Youth will help with hands-on stewardship projects led by CVC staff.
+Typically, CYC volunteers work on a different project each day.
+Potential projects may include invasive species removal, maintenance of low impact development sites, taking care of past planting sites, planting wildflowers, trail maintenance, stream restoration, electrofishing, environmental monitoring and data collection of plants and animals and habitat construction.

 Who: Youth participating in the program, CVC staff and other community and project partners.

-Start and End Times: Each day starts at 9 a.m. and ends at 1 p.m., unless otherwise noted when you register.
+Start and End Times: Each day starts around 8 a.m. and ends at 3 p.m., unless otherwise noted closer to each volunteer day.

 COVID-19 Safety: Volunteers are expected to follow COVID-19 guidelines at all times.